isomerpages/nlb-curiocity/_events/Curiocity Showcase/Bras Basah: Its Unique & Eclectic Identity.md

 | [![Alt text for image on Isomer site](/images/bb-mph-floor-plan.jpg)](https://www.nas.gov.sg/archivesonline/maps_building_plans/record-details/dee09072-115c-11e3-83d5-0050568939ad)|
 | Originally, it was located in a shophouse at the junction of Selegie Road and Sophia Road.
 It then moved to Raffles Place in 1893 before ending up at the three-storey red-brick and plaster Vanguard building at the junction of Armenian Street and Stamford Road in 1908.  |
 | [![Alt text for image on Isomer site](/images/bb-mph-building-today.jpg)](https://www.roots.gov.sg/places/places-landing/Places/surveyed-sites/Vanguard-Building-Former-Malaya-Publishing-House-Building)|
 |The Edwardian-style building was built in 1908 by architectural firm Swan and Maclaren.
 MPH would remain there until 2002 when MPH Limited sold the building.

-the Edwardian-style building was gazetted for conservation on 1 December 2003.
+A year later, it was gazetted for conservation.

 |**<font size=4>Shanghai Book Company and Popular Bookstore</font>**|
 |:--------:|